jplf/radiog/backend/README.md

 ```
 Actually it is worth using the `default.pa` instead of the `system.pa` even in a system wide environment.

+## Design

+This application is based on the simple unix programme: [`mpg123`](https://www.mpg123.de/) which plays either a radio stream or a mp3 file.
+The output volume is controlled by the command [`amixer`](https://linux.die.net/man/1/amixer).

+From the NestJs javascript code the commands are executed by the [child_process](https://nodejs.org/api/child_process.html) module coming with the [nodejs](https://nodejs.org/api/synopsis.html) library.
+To successfully get things working one has to figure out how to use asynchronous callback functions.
+It may take some time.

 ## Installation

 Installation of the code is pretty easy and follows the standard javascript principles.
 The necessary node modules have to be fetched and put into the *node_modules* directory.
+More information about [NestJs](https://docs.nestjs.com) is available online.

 ```bash
 # clone radiog from the github repository